GuaciG/GuaciG/README.md

 <img align='right' src="https://res.cloudinary.com/drpcjt13x/image/upload/v1606815658/Profile/independent-student_vewx3m.jpg" width="420">

-- 🔭 I’m currently working on my portfolio.
+- 🔭 I’m currently working on my portfolio and some projects with Angular and Node.js.
-- 🌱 I’m currently learning TypeScript, Angular and NestJS.
+- 🌱 I’m currently learning TypeScript, Angular and Node.js.
 - 👯 I’m looking to collaborate within a professional team.
 - 💬 Ask me about anything, if I know about it you'll get your answer.
 - 🥰 Passionate about learning new stuffs.